max-bytes/omnikeeper/docs/source/authorization.md

 The super user role serves two primary purposes:
 - in a simple setup where you do not want to bother with AuthRoles or authorization in general (f.e. during development or in simple production environments)
 - to be able to bootstrap omnikeeper.
 Because omnikeeper keeps its own configuration within layers, there's a chicken-egg problem.
-See [[Configuration Layers|configuration_configuration-layers]] for an explanation.
+See [[configuration layers|configuration_configuration-layers]] for an explanation.

 ## Keycloak

+omnikeeper works well together with Keycloak.

 TODO